-In the revised data, Florida finished the 2012 calendar year with 4.1% growth over 2011, putting the state only slightly below the national growth rate of 4.2%.
-The latest report for the 2013 calendar year shows that Florida was ranked 13th in the country with personal income growth of 2.9%.
-This was higher than the national average of 2.6%.
+In the latest data, Florida finished the first quarter of the 2014 calendar year with 0.8% growth over the preceding quarter, equaling the national growth rate and ranking 23rd among all states.
+In contrast, the results for the entire 2013 calendar year had shown that Florida was ranked 13th in the country with personal income growth of 2.9% which was higher than the national average of 2.6%.